wwu-webtech/ashlar/source/_docs/changelog/5-0/major-release-5-0.md

 ### Schedule
 Round edges option has been removed.

+### Social Media Icons
+A [custom element has been created for social media icons](/patterns/atoms/icons/social-media-icons), to simplify the markup, and the styles have changed slightly.
+Old instances of social media markup will still be supported, but we recommend switching to the new markup and styles at your earliest convenience.

 ### Statistics
 The markup and CSS for these has been simplified.
 Drupal blocks will update automatically, but any existing custom markup will need to be replaced.